Matcher class is Java’s “search” feature, allowing it to take a regular expression defined by the

 Pattern object returns a

-Matcher object to sift through that information in varying ways, with many methods within the
+Matcher object to sift through that information in various ways, with many methods within the

-Matcher class at your disposal.
-We’ll start by talking about the two most useful and basic methods:
+Matcher class at our disposal.
+We’ll start by talking about the two most useful methods:

-boolean matchNext = matcher.find(); boolean matchAny = matcher.matches();
+boolean matchFind = matcher.find(); boolean matchExact = matcher.matches();

 In the above two methods,

-Matcher methods also include ways to find and replace text, create search regions, append text, display how the matcher is interpreting the pattern, and many more functional and very useful utilities.
+Matcher class also includes methods to find and replace text, create search regions, append text, display how the matcher is interpreting the pattern, and many more functional and very useful utilities.

 Declare a pattern called